shadrack-ago/My-portfolio/README.md

-This is My personal portfolio website built with basic web stack tools, html,css and JavaScript. much contribution came from lovable.dev AI tool
+This is My personal portfolio website built with basic web stack tools, html,css and JavaScript.
-I am actively improving this site locally
+I have uploaded icons from Devicon the website is responsive but I am actively working on Mobile menu navbar I aim at refining It